Charles Cameron was a 20-year-old student from Christ Church College in Oxford England. (Source: «The Road to Joy», p. 333.)

 Dame Marcella van Bruyn was a Benedictine nun of Stanbrook Abbey in England.
 Entering the community in her forties, she spent twenty-three years in community before leaving to pursue a life of solitude.
 (Source: «The School of Charity», p.
 160.)

 Beatrice Bruteau was a friend of Daniel Walsh and had asked Walsh to invite Merton to Fordham University for a conference by the Cardinal Bea Institute of Spirituality (Merton could not go).
-She writes now to submit a play written by her friend, Helen De Sola, entitled "Pandora's Box".
+She wrote to Merton to submit a play written by her friend, Helen De Sola, "Pandora's Box".
 Bruteau received a doctorate in philosophy from Fordham University, where she was one of the founders of the Teilhard Research Institute, an interdisciplinary institute dedicated to the ideas of Teilhard de Chardin.
-She has authored many books and articles on the study of philosophy, mathematics and religion, demonstrating the integration of the disciplines and the East-West dialogue in religion.
+She authored many books and articles on the study of philosophy, mathematics and religion, demonstrating the integration of the disciplines and the East-West dialogue in religion.
 (Source: Merton and Judaism.
 Louisville, KY: Fons Vitae Press.
 2003.)